Filemonekk/React_Workshop/06_travel_list/README.md

 - **Add items**: Specify the item description and quantity to add it to your packing list.
 - **Mark as packed**: Toggle the status of an item to indicate whether it's packed or not.
-- **Delete items**: Remove items from the list when they are no longer needed.
-- **Real-time updates**: The app updates the list dynamically using React's state management.
+- **Remove Items**: Delete unnecessary items from your list with a single click.
+- **Dynamic Statistics**: See a summary of how many items are packed versus how many remain.
+- **Progress Feedback**: Get congratulatory feedback when you've packed everything.

 ## 🛠️ How It Works

-1. **Adding items**: Use the form at the top of the app to add new items.
-You can select the quantity from a dropdown and provide a description.
-Once added, the item appears in the packing list.
+**Add New Items**
+Use the form to input the item's name and quantity, then click "Add" to update the list.

+**Track Progress**
-2. **Marking items as packed**: Check the checkbox next to an item to mark it as packed.
-Packed items are visually crossed out.
+- Mark items as packed using the checkbox next to each item.
-3. **Deleting items**: Click the ❌ button next to an item to remove it from the list.
+- The app automatically updates the statistics at the bottom of the screen.

+**Manage Your List**
+- Remove unwanted items with the ❌ button.
+- All changes update the list dynamically without refreshing the page.

+**Packing Statistics**
+- If no items exist, the app encourages you to start adding items.
-4. **Dynamic stats**: The footer displays the total number of items and how many have been packed.
+- Displays the total number of items, packed items, and progress percentage.
+- A celebratory message appears when everything is packed.

+---

 ## 🧰 Technologies Used